Ancient-Wisdom.Co.Uk

 In the first place, many of the long straight roads of Britain have been classified incorrectly as 'Roman Roads'.
 A fact that can be proven through their existence in Ireland, as noted by J. Michell, who pointed out that '...these same roads exist in Ireland, a country which never suffered Roman occupation..', then also noted the fact that '...beneath the Roman surfaces of the Fosse Way, Ermine Street and Watling Street excavators have uncovered the paving stones of earlier roads, at least as well drained and levelled as those which succeeded them'.

 The same observation was made in other parts of Europe by the Romans themselves, who in their conquest of the Etruscans, noted standing stones set in linear patterns over the entire countryside of Tuscany.
 Romans also record discovering these 'straight tracks' in almost every country they subjugated: across Europe, North Africa, Crete, and the regions of ancient Babylon and Nineveh.
 Fairly conclusive then - the roads existed before the Romans.
-In fact, considering the scale of developments in the Neolithic period approx 5,000 - 3,000 B.C. it is quite likely that they (or the first, or some at least), existed at that time too, if only to connect sites.
+In fact, considering the scale of development in the Neolithic period approx 5,000 - 3,000 B.C. it is quite likely that they (or the first, or some at least), existed at that time too, if only to connect sites.

 A Chronology of European Geomancers.

 In 1740, Dr. William Stuckley, first noted that the axis of Stonehenge and the Avenue leading from it point to the north-east, 'whereabouts the sun rises when the days are longest'.
 He perceived the whole British landscape as laid out according to a sacred 'druidic' pattern, and etched with symbols of serpents and winged discs.
 At Barrow near Hull he found a great earthwork representing a winged circle, its trenches arranged so as to measure the seasonal tides of the Humber Estuary.
 He disclosed another near Navestock Common in Essex which now lies forgotten in a small wood, near the northern most Central-Line terminal.
-In his book on Avebury, Stuckley wrote '...They have made plains and hills, valleys, springs and rivers contribute to form a temple three miles in length...They have stamped a whole country with the impress of this sacred character'.
+In his book on Avebury, Stuckley wrote:

 William Black - In the 1800's, an expert on roman roads announced his theory that he had uncovered a whole system of 'grand geometric lines', radial and polygonal, which ran across Britain and beyond.
 He pursued his studies for fifty years before releasing the theory.
 They linked major landmarks in a precise manner, even defining the boundary markers of counties.
 Black died in 1872.
-(4).
+(4)

-Sir Montague Sharp - Working in the early years of the 20th century, he discovered a network of rectangles in Middlesex and became aware that ancient churches, which he recognised as marking pagan sites, fell on alignments (2).
+Sir Montague Sharp - Working in the early years of the 20th century, he discovered a network of rectangles in Middlesex and became aware that ancient churches, which he recognised as marking pagan sites, fell on alignments.
+(2)

 In 1911, Xavier Guichard - The French philologist started researching the origins of ancient European place-names.
 He came to the conclusion that there were three basic root names: Burgus, Antium and Alesia, of which the last was unique as never having been given to a town or village founded in historic times.
 In its Greek form of Eleusis, the word dated from the legendary pre-Homeric times; in its Indo-European roots, Ales, Alis or Alles meant a meeting point to which people travelled.
 His research explored derivatives of the word 'Alesia' as far afield as Egypt (Eleusis on the Nile Delta) and Poland (Kalisz), with the highest concentration in France.
 Guichards' research into the people who first used the word and its true origin and meaning consumed the next 25 years of his life.
 He identified two invariably identifying features in connection with associated sites: 'landscaped hills overlooking rivers, and man-made wells of salt or mineral water' .
 He deduced that the name was associated with 'travel stops' where one could be sure of receiving these life-giving properties.
 His final results revealed over 400 sites in France alone, which appear to have been placed in a geodetic system extending across Europe, and centred on a remote ancient site called Alaise, near Besancon in southern France.
 He suggested that Europe had been divided into two 'roses-des-vents' (compass cards such as those used by Greek geographers): one of 24 lines that divided the horizon into equal segments; and one of four lines that marked the meridian and the equinox, and the solstices.
 This implied, he said, a knowledge of latitude and longitude, and the position of the North Pole and the Equator.
 Moreover he was able to trace a common distance between sites that suggested a common unit of measurement.
-Referring to several old cities in his native France says, “These cities were established in very ancient times according to their immutable astronomical lines, determined first in the sky, then transferred to the Earth at regular intervals, each equal to a 360th part of the globe".
+Referring to several old cities in his native France says, �These cities were established in very ancient times according to their immutable astronomical lines, determined first in the sky, then transferred to the Earth at regular intervals, each equal to a 360th part of the globe".
 In 1936, and without any apparent knowledge of Alfred Watkins work on 'ley-lines', or his similar conclusions over associations with water and salt, Xavier Guichard had a book printed at his own expense called Eleusis Alesia (complete with 555 maps).
 Unfortunately, his home at Abbeville was bombed during the second world war, killing him and destroying almost all copies of his book.

 (More about Xavier Guichard)